tomverbeure/ecp5_jtag/spinal/README.md

 The write register is only 1 bits long and connected straight to LED0.
 It's selected with an IR value of 0x32.

-In the case of ECP5, only IR values of 0x32 and 0x38 are allowed: if you specificy a different value, SpinalHDL will complain.
+In the case of ECP5, only IR values of 0x32 and 0x38 are allowed: if you specify a different value, SpinalHDL will complain.
 This is because the JTAGG primitive only supports ER1 (0x32) and ER2 (0x38) as user selectable data registers.